Growing Up with a Parent Who Had Alcohol Use Problems: You Can Heal

 Not every child of a parent with alcohol use problems is doomed to repeat the pattern.
 Protective factors matter.
 Having a supportive, non-drinking parent or another stable adult in your life can buffer some of these risks.
 Resilience is real.

-That begins with turning your attention inward.
-Self-centering.
-Learning to be present.
-Focusing on your own needs.
-Refusing to carry guilt for a problem that was never yours to fix.
-Treating yourself with care and respect, wherever you are today.
+Yes, the data tells us that patterns repeat if we let them.
+But you can absolutely change the narrative.
+This begins with turning your attention inward.
+Self-centering is crucial.
+Learn to be present.
+Focus on your own needs.
+Refuse to carry guilt for a problem that was never yours to fix.
+Treat yourself with care and respect, wherever you are today.

 If you’ve found yourself caught in similar patterns, now is a good time to stop.

-And perhaps the final stage of healing is helping others.
-Sharing your truth, breaking the silence, refusing to let the shame pass down another generation.
+For some of us, forgiveness becomes part of healing.
+Not because the parent deserves it, but because we do.
+Perhaps the final stage of healing is helping others.
+Sharing your truth, breaking the silence, and refusing to let the shame pass down another generation is essential.

 Growing up with a parent who had alcohol use problems marks you.
 But it does not define you.